-- (a) For purposes of this section, "evaluations" are defined as observations, tests and other diagnostic measures, individually selected and administered to determine the existence of a disability, the effect the disability has on the child's educational and functional performance, the need for specialized services, and for an appropriate program.
-An evaluation is a compilation of information that is designed to assist: - (1) The EPT in determining eligibility for special education; - (2) The IEP team in developing the student's individualized educational program including special education services, and as required, related services, transition services, assistive technology, supplementary aids and services; and - (3) The IEP team in determining an appropriate placement in the least restrictive environment. - (1) The EPT membership for a student/child suspected of having a specific learning disability shall also include the following people: - (ii) The student/child's general education teacher, or - (iii) If the student/child does not have a general education teacher, a general education teacher qualified to teach a student/child of his or her age; or - (iv) For a student/child of less than school age, an individual qualified to teach a student/child of his or her age; and - (v) At least one person qualified to conduct individual diagnostic examinations of students/children, such as a school psychologist, speech and language pathologist, special education teacher, or remedial reading teacher. - (4) Where the EPT cannot achieve consensus, as a member of the EPT, the LEA representative shall make the final decision. - (c) The screening of a student by a teacher or specialist to determine appropriate instructional strategies for curriculum implementation shall not be considered to be an evaluation for eligibility for special education and related services.
-(34 CFR § 300.302)
+(a) For purposes of this section, "evaluations" are defined as observations, tests and other diagnostic measures, individually selected and administered to determine the existence of a disability, the effect the disability has on the child's educational and functional performance, Commented [CJ107]: Substantive revision.
+Current rule is inconsistent with IDEA (see OSEP guidance from 5/22/17 and memo from Vermont Association for the Blind and Visually Impaired).
+Rule revised based on OSEP guidance and language proposed by VABVI.

+the need for specialized services, and for an appropriate program.
+An evaluation is a compilation of information that is designed to assist:

+- (1) The EPT in determining eligibility for special education; - (2) The IEP team in developing the student's individualized educational program including special education services, and as required, related services, transition services, assistive technology, supplementary aids and services; and - (3) The IEP team in determining an appropriate placement in the least restrictive environment. - The EPT membership for a student/child suspected of having a specific learning disability shall also include the following people: - (ii) The student/child's general education teacher, or - (iii) If the student/child does not have a general education teacher, a general education teacher qualified to teach a student/child of his or her age; or - (iv) For a student/child of less than school age, an individual qualified to teach a student/child of his or her age; and - (v) At least one person qualified to conduct individual diagnostic examinations of students/children, such as a school psychologist, speech and language pathologist, special education teacher, or remedial reading teacher. - (4) Where the EPT cannot achieve consensus, as a member of the EPT, the LEA representative shall make the final decision. - (c) The screening of a student by a teacher or specialist to determine appropriate instructional strategies for curriculum implementation shall not be considered to be an evaluation for eligibility for special education and related services.
+(34 CFR §300.302)